 Wet roads also cause the tires to lose friction, hence the braking distances are increased, this can be as much as 50ft.
 Statistically, a driver’s reaction time too is increased in rain.
 Moreover, wet roads favor over steer, due to the lack of grip and excessive slippage in rain.
 For the same reasons (low friction and grip) there is also a significant decrease in maneuverability and acceleration.
 Similar hazards can be faced while driving over mud and snow.
 To mitigate these effects you’ll need specialized tires for these terrains which can be found here: Best truck tires for mud and snow.

 How to buy the best tires for rain?

 - Always check for the dimensions before proceeding to buy the tires.

 - Regardless of having good tires, certain factors can still cause hydroplaning to occur.
 This includes having older or worn out tires, thus regular maintenance and replacement of tires must be ensured.

-- Keep a lookout for spines on the tires.
+- Keep a lookout for sipes on the tires.
 These filter out rain very well.
+Goodyear Assurance is one such tire.
 Also, never opt for aftermarket siping.